vippsas/vipps-login-api/how-it-works/vipps-login-recurring-howitworks.md

 <!-- START_METADATA
 ---
-title: How it works with Vipps Recurring
+title: How Login works with the Recurring API
+sidebar_label: With the Recurring API
 sidebar_position: 16
+description: How Login works with Vipps Recurring.
+pagination_next: null
+pagination_prev: null
 ---
 END_METADATA -->

-# How it works with Vipps Recurring
+# How Login works with Vipps Recurring

 <!-- START_COMMENT -->